-general and Dungeons and Dragons in particular.
+web site is a free resource for fantasy roleplaying and Dungeons and Dragons.
 There are guides to help teach brand new gamers as well as articles that will appeal to seasoned players and Dungeon Masters.
-While this site has resources and ideas for all versions of D&D, it will remain centered in 3rd/3.5 edition, with some branching into Pathfinder.
-There are currently no plans to cover 4th edition, but there are hopes to include D&D Next.
+While this site has resources and ideas for all fantasy RPGs, many pages refer to 3rd/3.5 edition D&D, a number refer to Pathfinder, and I have hopes to include D&D Next in the future.

 To view this site as it was meant to be seen, please download and install the Hultog font (free) and turn off Adblock to see social media sharing options.

 The About Playing section is for new and seasoned players, providing general guides to to roleplaying games and articles about more specific issues facing those who play.

 The Character Names collection has advice on how to name your roleplaying characters and a compilation of thousands of names that you can use for all of your fantasy gaming needs.

 The Homebrew Creations index is a directory to character classes, races, items, domains, and other features I have created for my games and which you can use in yours.

 The Dungeon Mastering notes cover tips, tricks, aspects of world and character building that are not often covered in books.
 Some articles will appeal to players, as well.

 The My First Campaign category explores how to set up your first game, decisions and alterations you might make, and the wonderful things that can result from it based on my own first time as a DM.

 The My Evil Campaign section has advice for running evil games, playing evil characters, and giving more detail to evil places based on my exploration of the country of Thay in the 3E Forgotten Realms.

 The My View of the Drow collection gathers my thoughts on developing, naming, and throwing some twists into drow and half-drow characters.